Dobiasd/FunctionalPlus/README.md

 Finding the functions you need
 ------------------------------
 If you are looking for a specific FunctionalPlus function you do not know the name of yet, you can of course use the auto-complete feature of your IDE to browse the content of the `namespace fplus`.
-But the recommended way is to simply use the **[FunctionalPlus API search website](http://www.editgym.com/fplus-api-search/)**.
+But the recommended way is to use the **[FunctionalPlus API search website](http://www.editgym.com/fplus-api-search/)**.
 You can quickly search by keywords or function type signatures with it.
-If you prefer, you can also simply [browse the source code using Sourcegraph](https://sourcegraph.com/github.com/Dobiasd/FunctionalPlus/-/tree/include/fplus).
+If you prefer, you can also just [browse the source code using Sourcegraph](https://sourcegraph.com/github.com/Dobiasd/FunctionalPlus/-/tree/include/fplus).

 Performance